shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 ## Summary

-The current route origin registry systems, namely Internet Routing Registries (IRRs) and Resource Public Key Infrastructure (RPKI), are facing challenges as the increased occurrence of Multiple Origin Autonomous System (MOAS) prefixes.
+The current route origin registry systems, namely IRRs and RPKI, are facing challenges as the increased occurrence of MOAS prefixes.
 These challenges mainly include low adoption rates, global inconsistency, insufficient resource certification, and incomplete multi-source collaboration mechanisms.

-To address these challenges, it is imperative to continue striving towards the development of a verifiable route origin registry system that can effectively discern between prefix hijacking and legitimate MOAS, while ensuring a globally unified perspective on routing origins and maintaining a high level of resilience.
+To address these challenges, it is imperative to continue striving towards the development of a verifiable route origin registry system that can effectively discern between prefix hijacking and legitimate MOAS, while ensuring a globally unified perspective on route origin and maintaining a high level of resilience.

 # Security Considerations